-Coffee Consumption and bone healthPrint this page
+Coffee consumption and bone healthPrint this page

-However, a 2013 meta-analysis of 6 prospective and 6 case control studies provided insufficient evidence that coffee consumption significantly increases hip fracture risk.
+- However, a 2013 meta-analysis of 6 prospective and 6 case control studies provided insufficient evidence that coffee consumption significantly increases hip fracture risk.
 The authors did find a significant association between coffee consumption and hip fracture risk amongst subgroups of females, elderly participants and North Americans.
-The authors concluded that the many confounding factors limited the ability to draw conclusions6.
+The authors concluded that the many confounding factors limited the ability to draw conclusions5.

 This information is intended for Healthcare professional audiences.